-On the one hand, you can ask exclusive questions in an interview and gain valuable insights.
-On the other hand, the expert you're interviewing expands and strengthens your network.
-A very readable interview with content marketing expert Carsten Rossi from the agency Kamann Rossi was recently published by Christa Goede.
-Her contribution shows just how well such interviews can work.
+On the one hand, you can ask exclusive questions in this way and thus gain unique insights.
+On the other hand, the expert contact complements and strengthens your network.
+Christa Goede published a very readable interview with the expert for content marketing Carsten Rossi from the Kamann Rossi agency that is well worth reading.
+Her example shows how well such interviews can work.

 E-books are also great for content curation.
 If you already have several blog articles on a particular topic then publishing them together in an e-book is simple.
 You just need to create the introduction and transitions and add articles from other experts.
 The result is a collection of well-founded sources including your own texts, which are published as a "book" in your name.

 Books are still THE way to be perceived as an expert.
 Granted, a printed book published by a publishing house will do even more for your reputation but an e-book is already a very good start.

 What is important in curating?

-Good content curation involves making sure you understand who your target groups are and what information they need.
-Therefore, think about the topics you want to curate content on before you start.
-In my case this is, for example, social media and blogging.
+Good content curation involves being clear about who your target audiences are and what information they need.
+That's why you should think about the topics you want to curate content for in advance.
+In my case, for example, it relates to social media and blogging.

 I make notes on certain content and save the source information in Evernote.

 As already mentioned: Make sure your sources are reputable and read through the contents very carefully.
 Do you get the feeling the source isn't quite legit?
 Or you can't see where the points are coming from?
 Then stay well away!
 Of course, if you can't understand the author's standpoint, you can still take a critical look at it.
 The question is, however, whether you could possibly unleash a shitstorm and get caught in the crossfire yourself.

 Save time and use planning tools to share content.
-Good tools for this are, for example, Buffer , Hootsuite (the basic version is free).
-These tools allow you to plan your content in advance and publish it automatically.
+For example, you can use Buffer or Hootsuite (free in the basic version).
+With them, you can schedule your content in advance and publish it automatically.